How to Improve Your Lung Capacity: Breathing Exercises and Tips

 Breathing and the Autonomic Nervous System

-Furthermore, the way we breathe can have a profound impact on our autonomic nervous system. ๐Ÿง Deep, diaphragmatic breathing has been shown to activate the parasympathetic response, which is responsible for the “rest and digest” functions of the body.
-This can help reduce heart rate, lower blood pressure, and promote a sense of calm and relaxation. ๐Ÿ’†โ€โ™€๏ธ
+The way you breathe has a direct impact on your autonomic nervous system.
+Shallow, rapid chest breathing can trigger the sympathetic nervous system, our “fight or flight” response.
+In contrast, deep, diaphragmatic breathing activates the parasympathetic response, the “rest and digest” system.
+This activation helps lower your heart rate, reduce blood pressure, and promote a profound sense of calm and relaxation.

 Top Exercises to Boost Lung Function